sandbox-bio/sandbox.bio/app/src/tutorials/ifb-linux-basics-1/steps/step06.md

 ## Ask Internet

-You will also usefull resources on the Internet:
+You will also useful resources on the Internet:
 - <Link href="https://explainshell.com">Explain shell command</Link>
 - <Link href="https://stackoverflow.com">A shell forum</Link>